Craig Jones

 Hi there 👋

 My name is Craig.
 I am a Software Engineer based in the NW of England.
 This blog will be a dump of my learnings.
-Expect it to be littered with Tech articles, DIY and trying to learn more about my Ford Focus ST.
+Expect it to be littered with mainly Tech articles but certainly not limited to that!

 tech